 Keep the selection tight around the outside contour of the ear, but give yourself room to work with on the inner side.

-Just to keep things as flexible as possible, lets transform each layer into a Smart Object.
-Grab each layer individually and go to Layer > Smart Objects > Convert to Smart Object.
+Just to keep things as flexible as possible, let's transform each layer into a Smart Object.
+Grab each layer individually and right click > Convert to Smart Object.

 Now that the different features are all on their own layer, we can begin transforming them into an exaggerated caricature.
 Use the flexibility of the Smart Objects to work with different size combinations to get a humorous effect.

 A common caricature technique is to make the head extremely large in proportion to the body.
-To accomplish this, shrink the body layer down significantly with Edit > Free Transform.
+To accomplish this, shrink the body layer down significantly with Edit > Free Transform (or use the shortcut Control-T).

 Use Edit > Transform > Warp to begin shaping the head layer.
 Fit the neck into the neckline of the shirt and inflate the top of the head.
 The goal of this step is just to establish the basic shape of the head, and that serves as a foundation for the other layers to build on.